klahnen/cfn-lint-docker/README.md

 - `klahnen/cfn-lint:0.85.0` - Contains cfn-lint version 0.85.0
 - `klahnen/cfn-lint:latest` - Contains the latest version specified in `version.txt`

+The GitHub repository is also tagged with the same version (e.g., `v0.85.0`) for easy tracking and reference.

 ## Usage

 ```bash